15 common decorating mistakes and how to fix them!

 INTERIOR DESIGN MISTAKE #12 – Window treatments hung wrong

 Ill-fitted or poorly hung window treatments can detract from the overall aesthetic.
 It’s like putting on the wrong jewelry for an outfit.
-It can definitely take away from the whole look.
+It can take away from the whole look.

 Time to give your windows the royal treatment they deserve!
-Just like finding the perfect pair of glasses that fit your face, you need to make sure your curtains or blinds are the right sizes for your windows.
+Just like finding the perfect pair of glasses that fit your face, you need to make sure your curtains or blinds are the right size for your windows.

 No more too-short curtains that look like high-water pants!
 Imagine long, flowy curtains that graze the floor or sleek blinds that kiss the bottom of the window sill.

 And don’t forget about the height, as it adds a touch of elegance and polish to your room’s vibe.
-Try and hang your curtains as close to the ceiling as possible and have the inside edges of the curtains just inside the window moulding.
+Try and hang your curtains as close to the ceiling as possible and have the inside edges of the curtains just inside the window molding.
 This will open up your windows and make them look larger and let in more light.
 Which is a win-win.

 By getting the sizes and heights just right, your windows become a beautiful part of your room’s story.
 They frame the view outside and add a finished layer to the whole space.
-So, let your windows shine bright โ it’s time for their grand curtain call!
+So, let your windows shine bright – it’s time for their grand curtain call!

 INTERIOR DESIGN MISTAKE #13 – No color scheme in the room